Trident Tech Recognized as a Military Freindly School

 The Cybersecurity program at TTC offers an associate degree and a certificate in cybersecurity.
 TTC’s Cybersecurity program has been designated as a National Center of Academic Excellence (CAE) in Cyber Defense Education (CDE) through the 2024 academic year.
 This designation was awarded by the National Security Agency (NSA) and Department of Homeland Security (DHS) upon meeting their stringent requirements for cybersecurity curriculum and program criteria.
 TTC was the first two-year college in South Carolina to receive this designation.

 “The world is in a moment where emerging technologies, like AI, are creating both new opportunities and threats in the world of cybersecurity,” said Heather Adkins, VP of Security Engineering at Google.
-“It’s essential that we invest in growing a strong, diverse and widespread cybersecurity workforce to help protect everyone - from critical infrastructure to small businesses and schools.
+“It’s essential that we invest in growing a strong and widespread cybersecurity workforce to help protect everyone - from critical infrastructure to small businesses and schools.
 The 15 clinics that we’re helping to establish serve a wide variety of students across all corners of the U.S. and we’re excited to see the impact they’ll have in their local communities.”

 "Google's transformative investment is catalyzing cybersecurity for the public good,” says Ann Cleaveland, co-founder and co-chair of the Consortium of Cybersecurity Clinics and Executive Director of the UC Berkeley Center for Long-Term Cybersecurity.
 “We congratulate the recipients and applaud these awards, which propel forward the vision of the Consortium to establish a cybersecurity clinic in every U.S. state by 2030."